adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_6/CookBook.md

 If you are not interested in how a mock method is called, just don't say anything about it.
-In this case, if the method is ever called, Google Mock will perform its default action to allow the test program to continue.
+In this case, if the method is ever called, Google Mock will perform its default action to allow the out program to continue.
 If you are not happy with the default action taken by Google Mock, you can override it using `DefaultValue<T>::Set()` (described later in this document) or `ON_CALL()`.